zowe/docs-site/docs/user-guide/certificates-setup.md

-# Setting up Zowe certificates using workflows
+# Set up Zowe Certificates using Workflows

 Zowe uses certificates that are held in z/OS Keyring.